If you want to scale your Shopify business, it's essential that you make adjustments based on data analytics and not assumptions.

 Understanding your website traffic sources allows you to allocate your marketing resources effectively and optimize your website for better performance.

-For example, if most of your traffic comes from organic search, you should focus on improving your SEO.
+For example, if most of your traffic comes from organic search, you should focus on improving your Google SEO.
 If social media is a significant traffic source, you can invest in creating more engaging content for those channels.

 By doing this, you can get more for every buck you spend on marketing.